coolaj86/iojs-install-script/README.md

 ## Apple OS X

-First you need to install X Code Tools
+First you need to **Install XCode Command Line Tools**

 ```bash
 xcode-select --install
 ```

-Then you need to *Accept the License* by running any command installed by Xcode with sudo.
+Then you need to **Accept the XCode License** by running any command installed by Xcode with sudo.
 We'll use git.

 ```bash
 sudo git --version